Thrombosed Hemorrhoid

 Is a Purple Hemorrhoid Usually a Thrombosed Hemorrhoid?

 Often, yes.
-A purple hemorrhoid commonly refers to a thrombosed external hemorrhoid, especially when it appears suddenly and causes significant pain.
+A purple hemorrhoid is commonly a thrombosed external hemorrhoid, especially when it appears suddenly and causes significant pain.

-The purple or blue color occurs because blood becomes trapped inside the hemorrhoid and forms a clot.
-This creates pressure, swelling, and discoloration under the skin around the anus.
+The color change happens because blood becomes trapped inside the hemorrhoid and forms a clot.
+This creates pressure, swelling, tenderness, and discoloration under the skin.

 A purple hemorrhoid may: